zarazinsfuss/cyberparadism/content/manifesto/index.md

 ### Social Media presence

-Furhter places to look for the expression of Cyberparadism is on various social media platforms.
+Further places to look for the expression of Cyberparadism is on various social media platforms.
 The following platforms provide the possibility to inspect content tagged with `#cyberparadism`:

 - [Tumblr](https://www.tumblr.com/tagged/Cyberparadism?sort=top)
 - [TikTok](https://www.tiktok.com/tag/cyberparadism)